davepinch/pinchy.cc/content/topics/places/countries/iran/en.wikipedia.org.md

 ---
 title: "Iran (en.wikipedia.org)"
-date: 2023-10-13
+date: 2023-11-13
-snippets:
-- snippet: >-
-    **Iran**, also known as **Persia** and officially as the **Islamic Republic of Iran**, is a country in West Asia.
-  tags:
-  - Iran
-  - West Asia
-- snippet: >-
+excerpt: >-
-    It is bordered by Iraq and Turkey to the west, Azerbaijan and Armenia to the northwest, the Caspian Sea and Turkmenistan to the north, Afghanistan and Pakistan to the east, and the Gulf of Oman and the Persian Gulf to the south.
+  **Iran**, also known as **Persia** and officially the **Islamic Republic of Iran** (**IRI**), is a country in The Middle East or West Asia (Near Europe).
+Iran is at the crossroads of Europe, Asia and Africa It is bordered by Iraq to the west and Turkey to the northwest, Azerbaijan, Armenia, the Caspian Sea and Turkmenistan to the north, Afghanistan to the east, Pakistan to the southeast, the Gulf of Oman and the Persian Gulf to the south.
-  tags:
-  - Iran
-  set:
-    iran:
-      borders:
-      - Iran
-      - Iraq
-      - Turkey
-      - Azerbaijan
-      - Armenia
-      - Caspian Sea
-      - Turkmenistan
-      - Afghanistan
-      - Pakistan
-      - Gulf of Oman
 type: website
 url: /en.wikipedia.org/wiki/Iran/
 website: "https://en.wikipedia.org/wiki/Iran"